robfinch/Cores/Proposals/RISCV RS Proposal-2020-09-09.md

 The register set is often automatically switched when the processor switches modes of operation.
 Having a separate register set to support interrupts allows high-speed operation of interrupt routines.

-## Assumptions
-It is assumed that there is a small number of register sets present (<= 16).
-So only a nybble field is used to represent the register set.
-The goal is to efficiently use "extra" registers already available, not to increase the size of the register file by adding additional registers.
-This is primarily an FPGA usage scenario.

 ## Proposal
 This proposal proposes a means to access user registers or the prior register set in a register set stack from other modes of operation.

 We propose:

-* to add a non-standard read/write CSR accessible only to machine mode (CSR $7C0) to contain register set selection bits
+* to add a non-standard read/write CSR accessible only to machine mode (CSR $780) to contain register set selection bits
-* to add a non-standard read/write CSR accessible only to machine mode (CSR $7C3) to contain the register set selection stack
 * to allow the register set in use to be selected independently for each register field of an instruction.
+* that the register set selection of user registers be automatic when the processor is switched to user mode.
 * that the register set selection of machine registers is automatic when an interrupt or exception occurs.
+* and that the register set selection act like a stack of register sets for interrupt or exceptions.

 ## Rationale
 Many designs offer ways to move values between register sets.
 This is often done with dedicated move instructions.
 Another approach is to have a subset of registers visible to multiple operating modes.